graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/graphiql.md

 }
 ```

-If you do not explicitly specify an endpoints through the optional `options` argument then
+If you do not explicitly specify an endpoint through the optional `options` argument then
 GraphiQL by default will run on `/ui/graphiql` endpoint and will send requests to `/graphql`
 GraphQL API endpoint.